 Unwilling to endure any additional violence, Nancy Diano had separated from her husband, Joseph, and filed for divorce.
-On the evening of July 25, 1923, after his efforts to reconcile were rebuffed, Diano shot her four times in the back in her Cliff St., Hill District home.
+On the evening of July 25, 1923, after his efforts to reconcile were rebuffed, Joseph Diano shot his estranged wife four times in the back in her Cliff St., Hill District home.
 He then left the house and was apprehended by a neighbor, Morris Grodstein, to whom he confessed.

 Nancy Diano died in the hospital on August 4, 1923.